nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 # Chapter 1: Introduction to Computational Finance

+Before we dive into the technical content, let me tell you what makes this chapter different from traditional finance textbooks: I don't start with theory.
+I start with tools you'll actually use, show you how they complement each other, and then demonstrate why that matters by solving real problems.
+Most textbooks would begin with "computational finance is the application of mathematical models..." and you're already half asleep.
+I'm going to show you how to actually *do* computational finance, and the definitions will make sense once you've gotten your hands dirty.

 ## 1.1 The Convergence of Excel, Python, and LLMs in Finance

 Finance has always been at the forefront of computational innovation.
 From the earliest spreadsheets to today's sophisticated machine learning models, financial professionals have leveraged technology to gain insights, manage risk, and create value.
 We now stand at a fascinating intersection where three powerful computational approaches converge to transform financial analysis: